Regalia of Serbia: Replica Crowns

 Second crown recreated was of Emperor Stefan Uroš IV Dušan Nemanjić, recreated from the fresco depictions in Lesnovo Monastery.
 Weighing in at 1.7 kilograms, the production of the crown took six months, also using the same 13 techniques.

 The third crown recreated was of Prince Stefan Lazarević, recreated from the fresco depictions in Manasija Monastery.
 Weighing in at 1.4 kilograms (1434.37 grams), the crown is adorned with 3 obsidians, 13 tourmalines, 3 aquamarines, 3 garnets, 4 amethysts, 26 rubies, 29 sapphires and 69 pearls.
 While the original crown was most likely made of gold or glam silver, the replica was made of gilded silver.

 The crown of Empress Helena of Bulgaria, Emperor Stefan Dušan′s wife, was done by Jasminka Brkanović and was also recreated from the fresco depictions in Lesnovo Monastery.
-Due to the needs of the permanent display of the historical museum, the crown of Queen Helen of Anjou, wife of King Stefan Uroš I Nemanjić and mother of King Uroš II Milutin Nemanjić, was recreated from the fresco depictions in Sopoćani Monastery by Simon and Marsel Čivljak.
+Due to the needs of the permanent display of the historical museum, the crown of Saint Helen of Serbia, wife of King Stefan Uroš I Nemanjić and mother of King Uroš II Milutin Nemanjić, was recreated from the fresco depictions in Sopoćani Monastery by Simon and Marsel Čivljak.

 Simon and Marsel Čivljak recreated the crown of Queen Simonida Nemanjić, wife of King Stefan Uroš II Milutin Nemanjić, from the fresco depictions in the King's Church of Studenica Monastery, as well as the crown of King Mihailo I Vojislavljević, from the fresco depictions in the Church of St. Michael in Ston.
 The reconstruction of the crown of Despot Đurađ Branković was made by filigree artist Goran Ristović Pokimica, in consultation with relevant experts and based on the charter preserved in the Esphigmenou Monastery on Mount Athos.
 He also reconstructed the sebastokrator’s wreath of King Stefan Nemanjić, based on the fresco in the Studenica Monastery.
+The reconstruction of the possible appearance of the crown of King Tvrtko I Kotromanić was made by filigree artist Goran Ristović Pokimica, in consultation with archaeologist Marko Aleksić.